Create Lab Configuration Files

 For a complete list of output formats please consult the documentation

-For more details on topology file format, please read the lab topology overview and reference documentation.
+For more details on the topology file format, please read the lab topology overview and reference documentation.

 Output Formats

-Without specifying the output format(s), netlab create creates a provider configuration file (Vagrantfile or clab.yml) and either Ansible inventory data (hosts.yml, ansible.cfg, host_vars, group_vars) or netlab-devices.yml file (if the --devices flag was specified).
+Without specifying the output format(s), netlab create creates a snapshot of transformed lab topology, device configurations, a provider configuration file (Vagrantfile or clab.yml), Ansible inventory data (hosts.yml, ansible.cfg, host_vars, group_vars), and netlab-devices.yml file (if the --devices flag was specified).

 You could specify one or more output formats with the -o CLI parameter.
-For more details please read the output formats part of the documentation.
+For more details, see the output formats documentation.

 Setting Topology Parameters from Command Line